Controlling Light |

 How Much is Enough?

-Bright sunny days are especially difficult for videographers.
+With regard to how much is enough, bright sunny days are especially difficult for videographers.
 The bright sunlight may wash out the shadows which help us define objects, and may actually overload the camera's electronic circuitry.
 Conversely, bright sunlight may cause dark shadows, again creating loss of definition.
 Sunlight falling on the glass of the camera's lense can cause annoying flare.

 Whenever possible, avoid shooting in harsh sunlight.
 Try to find a location which is illuminated by reflected light, or in which the sunlight is broken up, as by leaves overhead.
 Consider purchasing a polarizing or daylight filter for your camera if you anticipate doing lots of summertime outdoor videography.